Jolie123-si/Tues_26911_DUEMATES/README.md

 /
 ```
 Scope
-.Triggers: Enforce data integrity and automate workflows.
+**.Triggers:** Enforce data integrity and automate workflows.

-.Cursors: Enable efficient row-by-row data processing.
+**.Cursors:** Enable efficient row-by-row data processing.

-.Packages: Group related procedures for better organization and reusability.
+**.Packages:** Group related procedures for better organization and reusability.

-.Auditing: Improve security and accountability by logging changes to sensitive data.
+**.Auditing:** Improve security and accountability by logging changes to sensitive data.

-THIS MARKS THE CONCLUSION OF MY PROJECT
+# 🚀 THIS MARKS THE CONCLUSION OF MY PROJECT